m4st3rch13f/09642025_Churning_Customers/README.md

 # Demonstration

-Visit this link for demonstration on how the model works:
+Visit this link for demonstration on how the model in action: https://youtu.be/4nvODB-2DLU